 Program Mission Statement The mission of Yavapai College Allied Health is to provide quality education that will develop competent, caring, holistic and ethical practitioners who value lifelong learning and adapt to continuous changes in the health care system.

 Interested in a career in Allied Health?
-Attend a free workshop on the Prescott Campus - no registration required!
+Attend a free workshop on the Prescott Campus, Summer 2014 schedule coming soon - no registration required!

 Learn more about Allied Health Internships

 AzAHEC strives to attract under-represented ethnic and racial students into the health professions.
 Additionally, the organization focuses its attention on supporting the state's health professionals with continuing training and career enhancements.

 In order to post completion of a certificate program on a college transcript, students must complete an application for graduation.
 Students should apply at the beginning of their final semester.
 Contact Academic Advising at (928) 776-2106 for details.

 The Associate of Applied Science degree in Health Information Technology will prepare the student to work in traditional and non-traditional leadership and supporting roles in health care settings in Health Information Management (HIM).
 Those settings include acute care, alternative care settings, government, correctional facilities, education, billing, insurance, software sales and vendor services.
 Students in this degree program must complete a 120 hour Health Information Management professional practice experience.
 Students should plan for 32-40 hours per week to complete the practicum.

 The Medical Assistant certificate program prepares students for employment in health care offices including primary care and specialty physicians' offices, ambulatory care, and urgent care facilities.
 This certificate program requires a 120 hour unpaid internship.
 Students in the Medical Assistant program should plan for 32-40 hours per week to complete this internship.